johnnyfreeman/coseva/README.md

 	    }
 	}

-Alternatively, you can download the [coseva.zip](https://github.com/johnnyfreeman/coseva/zipball/master) file and extract it.
+Or, you can download the [coseva.zip](https://github.com/johnnyfreeman/coseva/zipball/master) file and extract it.

 # Getting Started